 3.2 Case Definitions

 In 1991, CDC defined BLLs of 10 μg/dL as the “level of concern” for children aged 1-5 years.
-Based on a growing body of studies of adverse health effects with BLLs less than 10 μg/dL, CDC changed the term “level of concern” to a ” (BLRV), to reinforce that there is no recognized safe level of lead in blood.
+Based on a growing body of studies of adverse health effects with BLLs less than 10 μg/dL, CDC changed the term “level of concern” to a “blood lead reference value” (BLRV), to reinforce that there is no recognized safe level of lead in blood.
 This level is based on the 97.5th percentile of the blood lead values among U.S. children ages 1-5 years from National Health and Nutrition Examination Survey (NHANES) cycles.
 Children with blood lead levels at or above the BLRV represent those at the top 2.5% with the highest blood lead levels.
 On May 13, 2012, CDC adopted the BLRV of 5 μg/dL.
 OHA adopted the reference value of 5 μg/dL in 2016.
 On May 14, 2021 the Federal Lead Exposure and Prevention Advisory Committee (LEPAC) voted unanimously in favor of recommending that CDC update the reference value to 3.5 μg/dL based on these NHANES data.

 LPHAs are expected to conduct case management activities for children and pregnant and lactating people according to the public health action levels listed in Table 2.
 LPHAs may request technical assistance from OHA in conducting case management activities as needed.
 OHA will provide and/or arrange periodic training to LPHA staff on case management procedures.
-The goal is to ensure that all children and pregnant and lactating people with a lead poisoning case receive the appropriate care.
+The goal is to ensure that all children and pregnant and lactating people with a lead poisoning case receive the appropriate care and follow-up services needed to reduce the negative health outcomes associated with lead exposure.

 Table 2.
 Lead Poisoning Case Definitions